Venkata-Bhargavi/Knowledge-graph-based-Recommender/README.md

 7. **.env**: Used to securely store and manage environment variables, such as Neo4j credentials, ensuring that sensitive information remains protected and easily configurable.

-8. **GitHub**: Used for version control and collaboration throughout the project, hosting the codebase, tracking changes, and enabling contributions from team members.

-These tools and technologies were integrated to build a knowledge graph-based recommender system that leverages advanced NLP and graph database techniques to deliver personalized recommendations.

 ## Approaches